FHof/torchquad/docs/source/tutorial.rst

 -  Example integration in ten dimensions (10-D) with PyTorch
 -  Some accuracy / runtime comparisons with scipy
 -  Example gradient calculation with PyTorch
--  Compilation methods to speed up the integration
+-  Methods to speed up the integration

 Feel free to test the code on your own computer as we go along.